How to Safely Use Your Neti Pot and Perform Ritual Nasal Cleansings

-Neti pots are a popular and successful treatment for sinus pain but news has circulated about Naegleria fowleri, a brain-eating amoeba which was reportedly transmitted in two cases through the use of Neti pots.
-The amoeba traced to the New Orléans water supply and in both cases the people had used neti pots with tap water.
+Neti pots are a popular and successful treatment for sinus pain.
+However, recent news about Naegleria fowleri, a brain-eating amoeba, being transmitted in two cases through the use of Neti pots has users on edge.
+The amoeba was traced to the New Orléans water supply and in both cases and both people had used neti pots with tap water.
 While some may be scared away from this natural treatment, there is no need for fear.
 Following instructions for your neti pot allows you to enjoy the benefits without risking your health and safety.
-Those who perform ritual nasal cleanings can also stay safe with the following information.
+Those who perform ritual nasal cleanings can stay safe with the following information.

 Here is how to safely use your neti pot to avoid or ease sinus pain and perform ritual nasal cleansings.